cmdrf/molecular-meshfile/README.md

 ## Using the File Format in Your Engine ##

+In an application using the file format, you only need the two headers inside the `runtime` subdirectory.

 ``` cpp
 // Load entire file into one contiguous buffer, or even mmap() your file:
 const void* data = MyEngine::LoadFile("mesh.mmf");